Aegis Education Alliance Alabama

 Non-Public School Autonomy:

 Alabama law does not regulate non-public schools.
-Under Act 2014-245, often referred to as the “Private School Law,” states that non-public schools, including homeschool programs, operate independently and without state oversight.
+Under SB 38, Act 2014-245, often referred to as the “Private School Law,” states that non-public schools, including homeschool programs, operate independently and without state oversight.

 Zero Reporting Requirements for Non-public Schools: